Frequently Asked Questions

 What are the qualifications of the Community Skills Program® staff?

-The majority of the staff has a master’s degree in a rehabilitation or rehabilitation-related discipline.
-The staff members who have a bachelor’s degree are persons who have work experience, particularly in the field of brain injury rehabilitation, that has prepared them to provide services in a community-based program.
+The majority of the staff have a master’s degree in a rehabilitation or rehabilitation-related discipline.
+The staff members who have a bachelor’s degree are persons who have work experience, particularly in the field of brain injury rehabilitation, that has prepared them to provide treatment in a community-based program.
 Community Skills Program supports the preparation and application process for all staff to become certified as brain injury specialists (CBIS), and sponsors the memberships of all the neurorehabilitation specialists in their state brain injury association.
-All staff members receive clinical supervision from a licensed psychologist with a specialty in neuropsychology.
-The director and client services liaisons provide supervision on an ongoing basis as well.
-In addition, our staff in Pennsylvania who provide services to customers of the Office of Vocational Rehabilitation have met the required qualifications and passed the exam to become a certified employment support professional (CESP).
+The director and client services liaisons provide supervision on an ongoing basis, in addition to conducting regularly scheduled staff meetings (being held virtually at this time, due to COVID-19).

 What treatment model or approach does the staff use?

-The staff of Community Skills Program use a holistic, transdisciplinary approach, centered on the high-interest areas and personal goals of the individual.
+The staff of Community Skills Program use a holistic, transdisciplinary approach, centered on the high-interest areas and personal goals of the individual (i.e., based on person-centered thinking and planning).
 The reason for this is that, at this stage in the rehabilitation process, a major goal is the integration of skills and abilities; a holistic, transdisciplinary approach facilitates this process.

 I have heard the term “facilitator.”
 What is a “facilitator,” and are your staff considered “facilitators?”

 The term facilitator has often been used in a generic sense because the focus of the treatment is on facilitating the individual’s successful return to his/her home and community.
 Facilitators facilitate the transfer of knowledge and skills from one setting to another.
-They also facilitate the adjustment of the individual to his/her post-injury environment.
+They also facilitate the adjustment of the individual to his/her post-injury environment and any disabilities.

 Do you ever provide treatment to individuals receiving services from a home health aide?